sapegin/washingcode-book/manuscript/010_Header.md

 In the **Avoid conditions** chapter, we continue exploring the best ways to write clean code: writing good conditions and simplifying our code by avoiding them.

-In the **Avoid reassigning variables** chapter, we talk about improving code readability by making it easier to reason with variables and how they are used in the code.
+In the **Avoid reassigning variables** chapter, we talk about improving code readability by making it easier to understand what variables are doing and how they are used in the code.

-In the **Avoid mutation** chapter, we continue the topic of working with variables and talk about mutation: why they are hindering code readability and what can we do about that.
+In the **Avoid mutation** chapter, we continue the topic of working with variables and talk about mutation: why it’s hindering code readability and what can we do about it.

 The next two chapters are about more humanistic side of coding: